Rock Radio Heaven (C)

 Also known as: Bob Morgan, Bob O'Brien

-Notes: Raised in Levittown, N.Y.
-Cruz was chosen to replace Dan Ingram in afternoon drive at WABC in late 1970s mainly because he sounded so much like Ingram.
+Notes: Raised in Levittown, New York, Cruz was chosen to replace Dan Ingram in afternoon drive at WABC in late 1970s mainly because he sounded so much like Ingram.
 The similarity is amazing.
-After WABC went talk in 1982, Cruz did studio work for ABC radio.
+After WABC went talk in 1982, Cruz did studio work for ABC Radio.
 Died of AIDS.

 JACK CULLEN